Which Potting Mix is Best? 111

 Aspects of our Pure Organic Premium Potting and Planting and Debco Organic were labelled as high priced and ineffective in growth.
 When comparing organic lines against non-certified you are making large comparisons that cannot be measured equally.

 This experiment looked solely at the performance of capsicum seedling growth in a range of potting mixes.
 There are plenty of other ways to assess performance.
-But we feel that this (admittedly simple experiment) is a great way to do this on a tight budget.
-Readers of our blog post are welcome to make their own decisions about which potting mix to use based on their preference for organic vs non-certified vs budget vs performance.
+But I feel that this (admittedly simple experiment) is a great way to do this on a tight budget.
+Readers of my blog post are welcome to make their own decisions about which potting mix to use based on their preference for organic vs non-certified vs budget vs performance.

 Leave a comment